KyleKing/recipes/content/pasta/mozzarella_pasta.md

 ## Pasta + Mozzarella

-- Box of pasta
+- box of pasta
-- Bag of Frozen peas
+- bag of frozen peas
-- Pesto
+- pesto
-- Red pepper flakes
+- red pepper flakes
-- Mozzarella ball
+- mozzarella ball
-- 1 Tomato
+- 1 tomato
 end

 1. Boil the pasta following the directions, then for the last two minutes, add the frozen vegetable to the boiling pasta